Second-Coming/second-coming/second.md

 <http://josephsmithpapers.org/paperSummary/revelation-25-december-1832-dc-87#!/paperSummary/revelation-25-december-1832-dc-87&p=1>

 1832 December 27, <span id="87" class="anchor"></span>“*v.87 **For not
-many *days* hence** and the earth shall tremble and reel to and fro as a drunken man; and the sun shall hide his face, and shall refuse to give light; and the moon shall be bathed in blood; and the stars shall become exceedingly angry, and shall cast themselves down as a fig that falleth
+many Days hence** and the earth shall tremble and reel to and fro as a drunken man; and the sun shall hide his face, and shall refuse to give light; and the moon shall be bathed in blood; and the stars shall become exceedingly angry, and shall cast themselves down as a fig that falleth